emmellsoft/RPi.SenseHat/README.md

 ************************
-To get started:
+To get started with the UWP demo (running on a Raspberry Pi with Windows 10 IoT Core):

-*) Open the solution in Visual Studio 2015.
+*) Open the solution in Visual Studio.

-*) Make sure the "RPi.SenseHat.Demo" project is the start-up project.
+*) Make sure the "RPi.SenseHat.Demo.UWP" project is the start-up project.

 *) Choose "ARM" as the solution platform.